sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>dosfstools</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Utilities for making and checking MS-DOS FAT filesystems on Linux
+Short desc    : Utilities for making and checking MS-DOS FAT filesystems on Linux
 URL          : https://github.com/dosfstools/dosfstools
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : The dosfstools package includes the mkdosfs and dosfsck utilities,
+Descript     : The dosfstools package includes the mkdosfs and dosfsck utilities,
              : which respectively make and check MS-DOS FAT filesystems on hard
              : drives or on floppies.
 ```